cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 a Packed CBOR item.

-Note that the semantics of Tag 6 depend on its tag content: An integer turns the tag into a shared item reference, whereas a string or container (map or array) turns it into a straight (prefix) reference (see
+Note that the semantics of Tag 6 depend on its tag content: An integer turns the tag into a shared item reference, whereas a string, container (map or array), tag, or simple value turns it into a straight (prefix) reference (see
 {{tab-straight}}).
 Note also that the tag content of Tag 6 may itself be packed, so it may need to be unpacked to make this determination.